Zion German Congregational Church 1914-1967

 On the tenth anniversary of the church in 1924 there were 290 members and over 300 Sunday school pupils.

 The church was known as Zion Brethren Congregational Church in 1925.
-Reverend Hopp served the Portland German-Russian community for 22 years.
+Reverend Hopp served the Portland German-Russian community for 22 years, retiring in 1936.

 Reverend Tiede accepted the call to Zion Congregational Church on August 3, 1936.
 Shortly after his arrival he organized Sunday school classes and a short time later classrooms were installed which were a great help to the teachers.
 In the early days of the church all of the classes met in the basement, each class assigned to a separate bench.
 The teachers stood between the benches, each trying to speak louder than his neighboring teacher, his only teaching aid being the German Bible and the Lextion plus Christian Faith.